(Effective Fall 2019)

 Special Admissions Requirements

 Core surgical courses begin in the spring; fall enrollees will take other required courses for the first semester.
 Academic performance in the previous semesters will determine final acceptance into the Surgical Technology major.
 Minimum academic requirements include a 2.0 math/science GPA, 2.0 graduation GPA, and a 2.0 GPA in those courses required by the Surgical Technology major.
-The math/science GPA is calculated using the following courses: MTH 124, MTH 125, MTH 151, MTH 153, MTH 160, BIO 115, BIO 125, and BIO 201.
+The math/science GPA is calculated using the following courses: MTH 124 or higher, BIO 115, BIO 125, and BIO 201.
 If applicable, corresponding transfer courses will be applied toward the math/science and graduation GPA calculations.
 In December, qualified students will be ranked for possible selection into the major according to their math/science and graduation GPAs.
-The College reserves the right to change the requirements and procedures related to this ranking system at any time during the student's term of enrollment.
+For more, see the detailed special admissions information.

-All developmental needs will be remediated prior to entering the Surgical Technology major.
+All developmental needs must be remediated prior to entering the Surgical Technology major.

-Graduates of the SG major will be eligible to transfer into the College's Applied Health Studies B.S.
-(BAH) or the Technology Management B.S.
-(BTM) degree major.
-In-program students can enter the BAH with permission of the Program Director and BAH Department Head before graduation.
+Graduates of the SG major will be eligible to transfer into the College's Applied Health Studies or the Applied Management bachelor’s degree major.
+In-program students can enter the Applied Health Studies major with permission of the program director and Applied Health Studies department head before graduation.

 - discuss, demonstrate and apply appropriate Surgical Technology procedures and protocols in various health care settings and situations; react appropriately and with professional demeanor while in various health care settings and situations.